An Introduction to Inductive Statistical Inference: from Parameter Estimation to Decision-Making: Other prior probability distributions

-Half-Cauchy distributions (meaning the half to the right of the mode) have become a standard in modern data analysis as weakly regularising prior probability distributions for unknown scale parameters such as standard deviations: in fixed-prior models and, in particular, in adaptive-prior, hierarchical models, in which they control the degree of shrinkage of model parameters for data obtained from different but related groups; cf. Gelman (2006)~\ct{gel2006}, Gill (2015)~\ct[p~178]{gil2015}, Kruschke (2015)~\ct[p~558]{kru2015}, and McElreath (2016)~\ct[pp~260, 363]{mce2016}.
+Half-Cauchy distributions with $x_{0} = 0$ (meaning the half to the right of $x_{0} = 0$) have become a standard in modern data analysis as weakly regularising prior probability distributions for unknown scale parameters such as standard deviations: e.g., in fixed-prior models and, in particular, in adaptive-prior, multi-level models, in which they control the degree of shrinkage of model parameters for data obtained from different but related groups; cf. Gelman (2006)~\ct{gel2006}, Gill (2015)~\ct[p~178]{gil2015} and Kruschke (2015)~\ct[p~558]{kru2015}.